Asynchronous Decentralized SGD with Quantized and Local Updates: Experimental Results

 \paragraph{Accuracy and Speed.} We first examined whether SwarmSGD can in fact recover full accuracy versus the sequential or large-batch SGD baselines.
-In Table~\ref{table:acccuracy} we provide an overview of parameter values to recover or exceed large-batch SGD accuracy (following ~\cite{goyal2017accurate}) using SwarmSGD, on the ResNet, ImageNet and CIFAR tasks.
+In Table~\ref{table:acccuracy} we provide an overview of parameter values to recover large-batch SGD accuracy (following ~\citet{goyal2017accurate}) using SwarmSGD, on the ResNet, ImageNet and CIFAR tasks.
 We execute for 32 nodes on ImageNet, and 8 nodes on CIFAR-10.
-(Local batch sizes are 256 for ResNet20 and ResNet18, and 128 for ResNet50.
-Quantization is not applied.)
+(Local batch sizes are 128 for ResNet20 and ResNet50, and 128 for ResNet18.
+Quantization is not applied in these experiments.)
 The results show that Swarm can recover or slightly exceed the accuracy of the large-batch baselines, and that it has lower practical communication cost relative to existing methods (see Figure 2(b), where we separate the average computation cost per batch).
 However, Swarm requires significant additional passes over the data (up to $2.7\times$) to achieve full accuracy, which negates its performance benefits in this specific setting, relative to large-batch SGD.
-(Please see Appendix Figure~\ref{fig:rn18-time} for an end-to-end time comparison.
-We do not take the cost of fine-tuning the hyperparameters for large-batch SGD into account in this example.)
-This finding is in line with previous work on decentralized methods~\cite{assran2018stochastic}.
+(Please see the Supplementary for end-to-end time comparisons.)
+This partly negative finding is in line with previous work on decentralized methods~\citep{assran2018stochastic}.